RIAPS/riaps-pycom/src/riaps/fabfile/README.md

 riaps_fab help
 ```

 - To setup a list of host nodes that are to be controlled by the fab command, edit the **/usr/local/riaps/etc/riaps-hosts.conf** and update the **env.hosts** information.
 Notice that these can be either IP addresses or hostnames.
+Also, the hostnames are within single quotes and are a comma separated list without spaces.
 ```
   # ---- START OF EDIT HERE ----
   # List of bbb hosts